cloudnoize/CodeAnalysis/MicroLock.md

 		lockptr &=  ~(sizeof(uint32_t) -  1);
 	    return (detail::Futex<>*)lockptr;
 	}
+brief - returns a pointer to a 32 bit aligned address that contains the address of the lock.
 - The return type is defined as follows
      `<template <typename> class Atom = std::atomic>
         	  using Futex = Atom<std::uint32_t>;`